Quantum Annealing for Realistic Traffic Flow Optimization: Clustering and Data-Driven QUBO: Results

 \subsection{Large-scale instance analysis}

-To assess solver performance at real-world scale, we evaluated over 1,500 large-scale instances with up to $n = 25,\!000$ vehicles.
-These simulations were conducted on full city maps of Prague, Košice, and Cardiff, with vehicle routes generated randomly or directed toward attraction-based destinations.
-At this scale, we focused exclusively on comparing QAHS and Gurobi, since earlier results had shown that heuristic solvers do not remain competitive.
+To assess solver performance at a city scale, we evaluated over 1,500 large-scale instances with up to $n = 25,\!000$ vehicles.
+These simulations were conducted on city maps of Prague, Košice, and Cardiff, with vehicle routes generated randomly or directed toward attraction-based destinations.
+At this scale, we focused exclusively on comparing QAHS and Gurobi, as additional classical methods (SA, CBC, and Tabu) exhibited lower solution quality and longer runtimes relative to Gurobi in previous experiments.

-As summarized in Table~\ref{tab:qa_large_summary}, QAHS maintained an average energy gap of less than 1\% relative to Gurobi across all large-scale instances.
-In around 250 cases, mostly for $n \leq 1000$, QAHS even outperformed Gurobi.
-While the overall gap remained small, isolated outliers appeared in very sparse QUBOs at higher vehicle counts, where $\Delta$Energy reached up to 1.6\%.
+As summarized in Table~\ref{tab:qa_large_summary}, QAHS maintained an average energy gap of less than $\sim$1\% relative to Gurobi across all large-scale instances.
+In a small fraction of cases, primarily for $n \leq 1{,}000$, QAHS achieved energy values lower than or equal to those obtained by Gurobi.
+This behaviour reflects a scale-dependent transition: at $n = 500$, QAHS matches or outperforms Gurobi in $31.4\%$ of runs, a rate that falls sharply to $3.6\%$ at $n = 1{,}000$ and reaches $0\%$ for all larger instances.
+Since Gurobi's optimality gap (discussed in more detail at the end of this Section) remains close to zero at these scales, the non-zero QAHS dominance rate at smaller instances suggests that QAHS occasionally reaches solutions of comparable quality.
+While the overall gap remained small, isolated outliers appeared in very sparse QUBOs at higher vehicle counts, where $\Delta \text{E}$ reached up to 1.75\%.
 Importantly, feasibility was preserved in nearly all cases, with more than 99.98\% of solutions satisfying the one-hot constraints.

 The relationship between QUBO matrix density\footnote{Kim et al.~\cite{Kim2025} define the density of a QUBO matrix as the ratio of the number of quadratic interaction coefficients to the maximum possible interactions $\binom{n_{\text{var}}}{2}$, where $n_{\text{var}}$ is the number of binary variables.
-We adopt the the same calculation.} and solver performance is illustrated in Fig.~\ref{fig:delta_energy_density_plot}.
-QAHS tracks Gurobi almost perfectly when QUBO matrices are relatively dense, but small deviations emerge as density falls below 1\% at larger $n$.
-This behavior is consistent with the findings of Kim et al.~\cite{Kim2025}, who reported that quantum annealers are most competitive on dense Hamiltonians where classical solvers struggle with quadratic growth in interactions.
-Conversely, sparser instances tend to favor classical methods, explaining the modest increase in $\Delta$Energy observed at the largest scales.
+We adopt the same calculation.} and solver performance is shown in Figure~\ref{fig:delta_energy_density_plot}.
+In denser formulations, QAHS closely follows Gurobi, with negligible $\Delta$E, while in sparser formulations the deviation increases, as reflected by higher $\Delta$E values, particularly for larger $n$.
+This pattern aligns with Kim et al.~\cite{Kim2025}, who observed that quantum annealers are most competitive on dense matrices where classical solvers are challenged by quadratic interaction growth, while sparser instances tend to favor classical methods, explaining the slight increase in $\Delta$E at larger scales.